versionone/openAgile/VersionOne/Ceremonies/ThreeAmigos.md

 * Build shared understanding across the team
 * Write testable specifications in a [human readable form](http://martinfowler.com/bliki/BusinessReadableDSL.html) using concrete and specific examples

+### Quotes from the StickyMinds article:

+> The Three Amigos are the essential stakeholders of the system being developed: The business (or product owner, in Scrum terms), the developer, and the tester.
+These three represent the viewpoints of what the system is intended to do, what can and cannot be implemented, and what might go wrong or be misunderstood.

+> Don't limit yourself to just three stakeholders, however.

+> May need to pull in: UX Designers, System Operators, Service Technicians, Sales Team Members, Security Team, etc.

+> Only include people who have a stake in the success of the system.
+Many times there will be multiple programmers and testers on the team.
+Don't include all the developers and testers in each meeting, as that dilutes the sense of responsibility.

 ## Who?
 The Participants

 The product owner, a developer, and a tester.